Avian & Exotics

 • Avian sexing.

-• Faecal testing to look for parasites, yeast & bacterial overgrowths, occult blood.
+• Faecal testing to look for parasites, occult blood, and overgrowths of yeast and bacteria.

 • Cytology, including microscopic samples of masses, avian crop sampling, and other microscopic samples.

-• Routine blood work is often done at your pet’s annual wellness exam.
-By establishing a normal baseline when exotic pets are healthy helps us to evaluate any changes more accurately in condition when they are ill.
+Routine blood work is often done at your pet’s annual wellness exam.
+Establishing a normal baseline helps us evaluate any changes in their condition more accurately when they become ill.

 Get In Touch With Us